Overview of Home Assistant capabilities

 - Test the entity by toggling it in the UI.

-If an integration creates many entities, tidy them with friendly names and disable unused entities.
+If an integration creates too many entities, tidy them with friendly names and disable the ones you do not use.

 Creating automations

-- Choose a clear trigger (motion, time, state change).
+- Pick a clear trigger such as motion, time, or a state change.

 - Test the automation manually.

-Use the visual editor for basic automations.
-Use YAML for sequences, templating, or complex waits.
+The visual editor is fine for basic automations.
+YAML makes more sense for sequences, templating, or awkward waits.

 User interface customization

 Dashboards are called Lovelace.
-I create views per area: downstairs, upstairs, security.
-Use cards for lights, cameras and sensors.
-A clean UI is simply useful.
-Prefer function over flash.
+I build views by area: downstairs, upstairs, security.
+Use cards for lights, cameras, and sensors.
+A clean UI is useful.
+Function beats flash every time.

 Verification: confirm it works